 “In order that all doubt may be removed regarding a matter of great importance, a matter which pertains to the Church’s divine constitution itself, in virtue of my ministry of confirming the brethren (cf. Lk 22:32) I declare that the Church has no authority whatsoever to confer priestly ordination on women and that this judgment is to be definitively held by all the Church’s faithful.”

 ~ Blessed Pope John Paul II, Ordinatio Sacerdotalis, 4

-Is this your first time here?
+Like what you read here?
 Make sure to subscribe for free to get email updates each time a new article is published.
-By subscribing you will automatically be qualified to receive a free copy of my eBook "7 Lessons for Leading People to Life Change" as soon as it is available for download.
-You can also connect with me via Facebook, Twitter, Google+, Pinterest, and Instagram using the buttons below.
-I'd love to chat with you!Related Topics:
+For subscribing you will receive my eBook "7 Lessons for Leading People to Life Change" FREE as my gift to you!Related Topics: